anaximeno/NeuralNetworkClassifier/README.md

-# Neural Network Classifier for the mnist dataset Build with python
+# Neural Network Classifier for the MNist Digits

-A Neural Network classifier built without using any framework, just using python and some other libraries (such as numpy).
+This is a built from scratch version of a neural network used for the mnist digits classification computer vision problem.